igorkamyshev/withease/apps/website/docs/magazine/migration_from_redux.md

 #### Testing

-Now that we have the Effector API for the old code, we can write some tests for it, so that the behavior of the Redux code will be captured and we won't break anything when porting the feature implementation to Effector.
+Now that we have the Effector API for the old code, we can write some tests for it, so that the behavior of the Redux code will be captured, and we won't break anything when porting the feature implementation to Effector.

 :::tip
 Notice, that we also need to create mock version of the Redux Store, so this test is independent of any other.